Key Takeaways: Should You Fix Your Mobility Scooter Yourself?

 Warranty and Manufacturer’s Guidelines

-Review your mobility scooter’s warranty and the manufacturer’s guidelines.
-Attempting self-repairs might void the warranty if not done in accordance with the manufacturer’s recommendations.
+Review your mobility scooter’s warranty and manufacturer’s guidelines.
+If you attempt self-repair, you might void the warranty if you do not follow the manufacturer’s recommendations.
 In such cases, it’s advisable to consult the manufacturer or an authorised repair centre.

 Safety Considerations